-This involves using relevant fields from the database to optimise page titles, meta descriptions and <h1> headings so for example if you are selling phones you may follow a format for the page title:
+This involves using relevant fields from the database to optimize page titles, meta descriptions, and <h1> headings so for example, if you are selling phones you may follow a format for the page title:

 [Brand] [Phone Model] [Storage] [Colour] | [Contract Type] | PhoneShop